Submissions

 • ensure that tables and figures are understandable without referring back to the main text

 Authors are encouraged to follow general principles of good scientific writing: logical structure, clarity of argument, and consistency in terminology.
-Language‑polishing tools or services may be used, provided their use is transparently acknowledged.
+The use of AI-based language tools must comply with the journal’s policy outlined in Section 3.4.

 6. Manuscript Types and Length